angmay/databootcamp/3. Python Challenge/README.md

 ![Raw Data Snip](Images/PyPoll-rawdata.PNG)

+The script will identify each unique candidate and output their number of votes.
 The script will output a text file of the results.

   ```text
   Election Results